-After a month or two, it’s common that the baby is slowly starting to get a grip of how the body, senses and world works.
+After a month or two, it’s common for the baby to begin slowly getting a grip of their body, senses and how the world works.
 And how fun is that!
-After the baby’s turnt one month old you can probably expect the baby’s first big smile.
-When you see the first big grin when you talk and play with your little one is probably the best feeling in the world.
+After the baby’s turns one month old you can probably expect the baby’s first big smile.
+Seeing that first big grin when you talk and play with your little one is probably the best feeling in the world.

 The big hobby: Grabbing everything

 Getting a grip also means understanding how to use the hands properly.
-In this period, it’s common that babies try to get their hands on everything they can reach.
-Also, they don’t like to let go.
+In this period, it’s common that babies try to get their hands on everything within reach.
+And just a warning, they don’t like to let go.
 So watch out for that hair, haha!

 The moves and grooves: Say bye bye to a stationary baby

 Here comes the rolling master.
 Early babies can master their movements and start to roll as early as week 15, either from back-to-front or front-to-back.
 During this period, tummy time is extra important.
 Other babies usually master this skill after 5-6 months.

 The toddler’s talk: Grin, giggles and goo:s

 As the baby starts to understand how senses and sounds are connected, their social skills usually go from 0-100 (almost).
 They’re interested in hearing what you have to say and you can often expect a nice reply in the shape of a grin, giggle or goo.